fightling/openweathermap/README.md

 # openweathermap [![Rust](https://github.com/fightling/openweathermap/actions/workflows/rust.yml/badge.svg)](https://github.com/fightling/openweathermap/actions/workflows/rust.yml)

-This crate lets you easily access current weather data from [OpenWeatherMap](https://openweathermap.org/).
-This is an *unofficial* extension I made to learn rust a little.
+...is a *rust crate* which lets you easily access current weather data from [OpenWeatherMap](https://openweathermap.org/).
+This is an *unofficial* extension I made to learn rust a little but I hope you have fun with it.

 ## Contents